lovelyKensho/ix/pile/notes.md

 - Should lists of things be in text files or written as data structures?
 - How do you do multiple selections in the Atom editor?
 - How do rhymes work?
+- How should I format my journal file?